sowkalidou/csdc/README.md

 In particular:

-  - For faster Haskell development, there are many `ghcid-*` targerts.
+  - For faster Haskell development, there are many `ghcid-*` targets.

   - For Elm development, there is `make gui-build`.